Taxation in Singapore

 You must pay the monthly foreign worker levy for each Work Permit holder you employ.

-Our full spectrum of bookkeeping and accounting services – corporate tax, personal income tax, goods & service (GST) tax and payroll processing – ensure you always remain accountable and in strict compliance.
+Our full spectrum of taxation services – corporate tax, personal income tax, goods & service (GST) tax etc – ensure you always remain accountable and in strict compliance.